-Sheltie games can be tricky because they don't tend to play fetch like the standard dog-of-your-choice.
+Sheltie games can be tricky because they don't tend to play fetch like most dogs.
 However, they love to herd.
-This is how we came to realize Howard would herd a rolling rock along the beach if suitably hyped up.
+We soon came to realize Howard would herd a rolling rock along the beach if suitably hyped up.
 Piper, meanwhile, looks at you like you're an idiot.
 I guess every Sheltie has this thing.

 Feeling rambunctious?
 Check out Pete's article 3 Cool Dog Games for Shelties.

 Their working dog history on the Shetland Islands means Shelties were selectively bred for certain alarm dog traits.
 These include attentiveness, intelligence, keen eyes and alarm barking which all make a very driven alarm dog.

 These traits live on today in your pet Sheltie.
 He's extraordinarily compelled to protect his home from potential predators and this includes house guests, neighbor dogs, prowling cats and, of course, the mailman.

 He's not a guard dog - so he won't attack them.
 Alarm dogs simply raise the alarm of suspicious activity and will continue to do so until you give the all clear.

 (The magic word, by the way, is a short, sharp, authoritative "SHHH!"
 Do this every time your Sheltie barks for a whole day and be amazed.)

 To alleviate his need to alarm you for every single spec of dust that floats past the window, try giving him alternative types of mental stimulation.